wharton/django-cybersource-hosted-checkout/README.md

 In this example, we will be charging a user of our Django site $19.95 in U.S. dollars to purchase a course.

-First, create a model in an app in your Django project which inherits from `AbstractCyberSourceTransaction`; the base model stores a unique identifier, a transaction UUID, a time stamp of when the transaction is created in Django, and another time stamp of when it is completed from CyberSource.
+First, create a model in an app in your Django project which inherits from `AbstractCyberSourceTransaction`; the abstract model stores a unique identifier, a transaction UUID, a time stamp of when the transaction is created in Django, and another time stamp of when it is completed from CyberSource.
 You can add any additional fields you wish to track and store.
 In this example, we are adding `user` and `course`, so we can complete the transaction after payment.
 Then `makemigrations` and `migrate`.

 ```python
 from django.db import models